 Wednesday, 19 August 2015

-Frederico Carcia Lorca, Andalucian poet, dramatist and artist, hero of mine, was murdered by fascist militiamen on this day the fifth of August 1936..
+Frederico Carcia Lorca, Andalucian poet, dramatist and artist, hero of mine, was murdered by fascist militiamen on this day the eighteenth of August 1936..

 Throughout his all too short but trailblazing life, death had been his central artistic theme, it seems he had foretold his own violent death, when he wrote ' Then I realised I had been murdered.
 They looked for me in cafes, cemeteries and churches - but they did not find me.
 They never found me.
 They never found me.'